nebracy/personal-website/README.md

 Welcome to my portfolio and personal website!

 This website will showcase some of my finished Python projects.

-The site is currently static, implemented using just HTML and CSS, for now.
+For now it is a little basic, built using just HTML, CSS and some Javascript, with Flask as the web framework.

 View it here: https://nebracy.com